tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 SQL operations never return the floating-point value -nan, although it may exist in data created by Tarantool's NoSQL.
 In SQL, -nan is treated as NULL.

+In older Tarantool versions,
-A string will be converted to a number if it is used with an arithmetic operator and conversion is possible, for example ``'7' + '7'`` = 14.
+a string would be converted to a numeric if it wass used with an arithmetic operator and conversion was possible, for example ``'7' + '7'`` = 14.
 And for comparison, ``'7'`` = 7.
 This is called implicit casting.
-It is applicable for STRINGs and all numeric data types.
+It was applicable for STRINGs and all numeric data types.
+Starting with Tarantool version 2.10, it is no longer supported.

 Limitations: (`Issue#2346 <https://github.com/tarantool/tarantool/issues/2346>`_) |br|
 * Some words, for example MATCH and REGEXP, are reserved but are not necessary for current or planned Tarantool versions |br|